 You just started tirzepatide (Mounjaro, Zepbound) and your medicine cabinet holds six other bottles.
 Tirzepatide has 427 known drug interactions, 16 classified as major.
 The primary mechanism: tirzepatide slows gastric emptying by 30 to 40%, altering the absorption of nearly every oral medication you take.
-The most clinically significant interactions involve oral contraceptives (59% reduction in ethinyl estradiol Cmax), insulin and sulfonylureas (additive hypoglycemia), warfarin (INR instability), and levothyroxine (delayed absorption) (FDA Prescribing Information, 2025).
+The most clinically significant interactions involve oral contraceptives (59% reduction in ethinyl estradiol Cmax), insulin and sulfonylureas (additive hypoglycemia), warfarin (INR instability), and levothyroxine (delayed absorption).
+Most interactions are manageable with timing adjustments or monitoring, but a few require medication changes (FDA Prescribing Information, 2025).

 | Interaction Risk | Medications | Key Concern |